Learn how to smoke a boneless turkey breast on a Pit Boss pellet grill, and why it is one of easiest, and most delicious, ways to smoke turkey!

 Remove from the Packaging and Season

-Open up the packaging and remove any giblet bags, gravy starter packets, or any other items that may be packed in with the boneless turkey breast roast.
+Open up the packaging and remove any giblet bags, gravy starter packets, or other items that may be packed in with the boneless turkey breast roast.

 Don't remove any cooking twine or netting around the raw boneless turkey breast as this will help the turkey initially hold its shape while it smokes on the Pit Boss.